Blog

 Read More »

+Does one have to be brain dead in order to enjoy pointing?
 I have been re-pointing some brickwork this week.
 Despite having a shed full of various pointing guns I was doing it the old fashioned way with a hawk and a Marshalltown tuck pointer.
-The reason for using hand tools as opposed to the compressed air gun was simply to reduce noise.
-The customer has a one week old baby and …
+The reason for using hand tools as opposed to the compressed air gun was simply …

 Read More »